redfish4ktc/maven-soapui-extension-plugin/README.md

   * 'test' goal
     * by default, logs are generated in a subdirectory of ${project.build.directory} see the [logs](https://github.com/redfish4ktc/maven-soapui-extension-plugin/wiki/Tips#wiki-log-config) documentation
     * do not display details of errors as exception stack trace to avoid flooding of the maven console, see [#2](https://github.com/redfish4ktc/maven-soapui-extension-plugin/issues/2)

 **Bug fixes**

-  * fix the 'groovy.log' bug, see [#6](https://github.com/redfish4ktc/maven-soapui-extension-plugin/issues/6)
+  * fix the 'groovy.log' bug, see the [logs](https://github.com/redfish4ktc/maven-soapui-extension-plugin/wiki/Tips#wiki-log-config) documentation
-  * do not display details of errors as exception stack trace to avoid flooding of the maven console, see [#2](https://github.com/redfish4ktc/maven-soapui-extension-plugin/issues/2)

 Supported java and maven versions